mdj20/quickgraph/GraphLib.md

 #### About:
-GraphLib is a free/MIT license Java library that provides lightweight implementations of various graphs.
-Graphs are implemented as simple abstract datatypes and can be modified and accessed without the use of builder/factory classes.
+GraphLib is a free/MIT license Java library that provides lightweight implementations of commonly used graphs.
+Graphs are implemented as simple abstract data types and can be modified and accessed without the use of builder/factory classes.
-Vertices and weights c
+Vertices and weights can be any type the developer requires, and path finding and graph walking algorithms are designed to work with the complete Java Number hierarchy.

-#### Version 0.5.0 (inital public release)
+#### Version 0.5.0 (initial public release)

 * Implementations of Weighted/Non-weighted and Directed/Undirected graphs
 * Path/Walk algorithms including DFS/BFS